 A weak body will struggle to maintain a healthy level of hormones during early pregnancy.
 Vitamin deficiencies and a high BMI (body mass index) or high blood pressure can have an impact on pregnancy, making a good diet and lifestyle important.
 Chinese herbs are often used to strengthen the body’s own ability to maintain beneficial levels of progesterone and HCG (human chorionic gonadotropin).

 Stress and anxiety

 Stress and anxiety about recurring miscarriages can be common.
 Acupuncture’s calming and grounding effect can help to reduce anxiety and negative emotions, as well as promote good-quality sleep.
 This helps to reduce the disturbance to a pregnant body from the mind.

 Early Pregnancy care at Sustain Health

 A holistic approach in supporting your early stages of pregnancy is one of many reasons why our treatments are can be effective.

-If you are seeking a complement to your Obstetrician or GP, please don’t hesitate to contact us at Sustain Health.
+If you are seeking a complement to your Obstetrician or GP, please don’t hesitate to contact us at Sustain Health for any women’s health condition.
 Our team of Chinese Medicine Practitioners and Acupuncturists have experience in treating women throughout their pregnancies.

 - Lou, S., Frumer, M., Schlütter, M. M., Petersen, O. B., Vogel, I., & Nielsen, C. P. (2017).
 Experiences and expectations in the first trimester of pregnancy: a qualitative study.
 Health expectations : an international journal of public participation in health care and health policy, 20(6), 1320–1329. doi:10.1111/hex.12572